 Starting with smoking the chicken on the grill.

-When your chicken is done, remove it and set it aside.
-Place the dried chilies in a bowl and add near boiling water, you want that to sit for at least 30 minutes or until the chilies are soft and rehydrated.
+- Place dried chilies in a bowl and add near boiling water, and let it sit for at least 30 minutes or until the chilies are soft and rehydrated.

 Let’s get a little closer shall we???

 Just look at that crispy chicken and all of those flavorful juices!
 You know it’s gonna be a good meal.

 Grilled Chicken with Ancho Chilies and Prune Sauce Recipe

 - 1 whole chicken, cut up into 6 pieces (buy pre cut or ask your butcher to cut a whole roaster chicken into pieces for you)